Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

 In this section, we just discuss the vertex coloring problem of the induced graph from a (2,2)-FWF graph by extending $4$-wheel operation.
-We know that a given (2,2)-FWF graph is uniquely $4$-colorable, and according to the definition of the color coordinate in the section $6.4$, every vertex can be also colored determinately. \begin{defn} Let $G$ be a (2,2)-FWF graph, and $x-u-y$ is a path of length 2 in $G$.
-A natural $4$-coloring of the induce graph $G*xuy$ means that vertex $v$ has color different from that of the vertices $x$, $y$ and $u$, and the color of vertex $u'$ is the same as vertex $u$, and other vertices have colors unchanged.
-Obviously, it is a $4$-coloring of the graph $G*xuy$, which is called \textbf{natural 4-coloring}. \end{defn}
+We know that a given (2,2)-FWF graph is uniquely $4$-colorable, and according to the definition of the color-coordinate system in the section $5.3$, every vertex can be also colored determinately. \begin{definition} Let $G$ be a (2,2)-FWF graph, $f$ be the unique $4$-coloring of it, and $xuy$ be a path of length 2 in $G$.
+Obviously, there exist a coloring $f^*$ of graph $G*xuy$ that is induced from $G$ by extending 4-wheel operation on the path $xuy$, and

+Namely, vertices $u$ and $u'$ are assigned the same color under $f^*$, and the new added vertex $v$ is assigned the different color 4 from vertices $x,y,u$, while the color of the rest vertices remain unchanged.
+We refer to $f^{*}$ as the \textbf{natural 4-coloring} of graph $G*xuy$. \end{definition}

-Naturally, one question is proposed whether the induced graph $G*xuy$ obtained by extending $4$-wheel operation graph is uniquely 4-colorable.
+Naturally, one question is proposed about whether the induced graph $G*xuy$ obtained by extending $4$-wheel operation graph is uniquely 4-colorable or not.
 This question is discussed as a key problem in this section.
-The answer is negative, that is, $|C_{4}^0(G*xuy)|>1$.
-Here the definition of the color neighborhood is introduced as follows:
+Definitely, the answer is negative, that is, $|C_{4}^0(G*xuy)|>1$.

-\begin{defn} Let $G$ denote a $k$-colorable graph, and $f \in C_{k}(G), u\in V(G)$.
-The \textbf{color neighborhood} of vertex $u$ on coloring $f$ is a set which contains the colors of all vertices adjacent to vertex $u$, denoted as $C(f, \Gamma(u))$. \end{defn}
+Here the definition of the color neighbor is introduced as follow: \begin{definition} Let $G$ be a $k$-chromatic graph, and $f \in C_{k}(G), u\in V(G)$.
+The \textbf{color neighbor} of vertex $u$ on coloring $f$ is the set which consists of all the colors assigned to $\Gamma(u)$ under $f$, denoted as $C(f, \Gamma(u))$. \end{definition}

-\begin{thm} Let $G$ be a (2,2)-FWF graph with $n$ vertices.
-The vertices $x$, $y$ are two vertices of degree 3 and the vertex $u$ is the central vertex.
-Then, the induced graph $G*xuy$ is not uniquely $4$-colorable. \end{thm} $Proof.$ Obviously, if vertex $x$ and $y$ are in the same color class, since the vertices $u$ and $u'$ are colored by red, the vertex $v$ in the graph $G$ has two possible colors to choose.
-Hence, the graph $G*xuy$ is not uniquely 4- colorable.
-So we only need to consider the case that $x$ and $y$ belong to different color classes.
+\begin{theorem2} Let $G$ be a (2,2)-FWF graph with order $n$ and $f$ be the unique 4-coloring of it.
+The vertices $x$, $y$ are two vertices of 3-degree and the vertex $u$ is the central vertex.
+Then, the induced graph $G*xuy$ is not uniquely $4$-colorable. \end{theorem2} \begin{proof} Obviously, if $f(x)=f(y)$, the vertex $v$ in the graph $G*xuy$ has two possible colors to choose when both vertices $u$ and $u'$ are colored by red.
+Hence, the graph $G*xuy$ is not uniquely 4-colorable.
+So we only need to consider the case that $f(x)\neq f(y)$.

-According to the classification in the subsection $6.4$, all the (2,2)-FWF graphs can be classified into two types: the adjacent type and non-adjacent type both only in the region $II$.
-We treat them respectively as follows:
+According to the classification in the section $5.2$, all the (2,2)-FWF graphs can be classified into two types: the adjacent type of region $II$ and non-adjacent type of region $II$.
+The discussion as follows, respectively:

-\textbf{Case 1 :} the adjacent type only in the region $II$.
+\textbf{Case 1 :} The $(2,2)$-FWF graph $G$ of the adjacent type of region $II$.